 SECOND MODELING PROJECT DUE DEC 19, 5:00 P.M.

-Homework assignments will be given weekly, and are generally due on Fridays by the end of class.
-They can be submitted in class or dropped off to the TA (notify TA if doing so).
+Homework assignments will be given weekly, and are generally due on Mondays by the end of class.
+They can be submitted in class emailed to Eric Young.
 Homework will not be accepted after solutions are posted.
 The links below will return pdf files of the homework sets and solutions.
 Solution sets will be available for downloading after the due-date of the homework.

 Class lectures (updated as the course goes on)